MacdonaldRobinson/react-blog-demo/README.md

 ## Showcases the following:
 - React Router Dom
+- Lazy Loading of Pages using React.Lazy as Suspense
+- Using React.memo
+- Using Callbacks
-- React Context
+- Using React Context
-- React Context Provider
+- Using React Context Provider
 - Custom Hook to load blog posts from an API
-- Styled Component
+- Using Styled Component
-- React Query
+- Using React Query
-- Axios
+- Using Axios
-- CSS Animations ( transitions and keyframes )
+- Using CSS Animations ( transitions and keyframes )
-- CSS Scroll snap
+- Using CSS Scroll snap
 - Filter Blog Posts and highlight the filterText in the blog content, as it filters the list, it highligts the words
 - Dynamicly changing the base path based on the environment ( VITE_ environment variables from .env file based on environment)